 Heat Trace probes measure the surface temperature of process pipes to detect freeze-up or help maintain a viscosity level to ensure proper flow of the medium inside.

-RTD probes with hex nipples allow easy probe replacement and connection to a junction box.
+Thermocouple probes with hex nipples allow easy probe replacement and connection to a junction box.

 Flange mount probes are ideal for use with ovens, freezers, ducts, or any application where through-the-wall temperature sensing is required.